tliangyin/learngit/README.md

-Git is a varsion contril system
+Git is distributed a varsion contril system
 Git is free software